Foreign internal defense: Legitimacy is culturally defined

 Neither isolation nor indulgence alone can meaningfully affect an elite's stance.
-A "tough love" toward elites may be needed to have them accept responsibility while increasing a culturally appropriate model of public participation.
-Elites in the weak nations world must recognize they cannot survive without contributing to the building of sustainable civil societies.
 While its long-term effect has yet to be determined, Afghans for a Civil Society demonstrates some potentially relevant principles.
-Its focus is on "community empowerment and citizens to play a greater role in determining Afghanistan's destiny.
-ACS is committed to increasing public participation in the decision-making process through democracy building, policy development and independent media."
-ACS put its headquarters not in Kabul, the national capital, but in Kandahar, the Taliban stronghold when they were in control.

 Cordesman uses much the same argument as Eizenstat's legitimacy gap by saying "Algeria, Egypt, and Syria have already shown that "long wars" fought on this basis may bring the threat under partial control but cannot defeat it.
 If the US has pushed too hard, too quickly, and sometimes for the wrong thing, the Islamic leader that tries to defeat Islamic extremism by blocking or delaying reform, or making concessions to Islamic extremism, is guilty of committing self-inflicted wounds to his own faith and country—a failure far worse than any failure by Western states."

 When a society suffers terrorism, it needs to recognize its own responsibilities, rather than shifting blame to outside groups.
 In no way does this absolve groups from committing acts of terror, but the FID paradigm recognizes that completed acts of terrorism widen the security gap; the Marxist guerrilla theoretician Carlos Marighella specifically aimed at the security gap.
 FID is intended both to assist the HN in developing direct measures to prevent and mitigate acts, but it also recognizes that the HN needs to carry out information operations that show the acts to be contrary to the general interests of the population.
 "To be credible in such messages, the HN government, as well as other policy influencers such as clerics, educators, politicians and media, need to condemn the acts while recognizing grievances ...
-They ultimately will be more important than internal security forces and counterterrorism campaigns. " Note that counterterrorism differs from counterterror, the latter being the use of terrorist methods against the insurgents.
-See Is there a role for counterterror?.
+They ultimately will be more important than internal security forces and counterterrorism campaigns.